oracle/graal/substratevm/README.md

-Substrate VM is a framework that allows ahead-of-time (AOT) compilation of Java applications under closed-world assumption into executable images or shared objects (ELF-64 or 64-bit Mach-O).
+Substrate VM is a framework that allows ahead-of-time (AOT) compilation of Java applications under closed-world assumption into executable images or shared objects (ELF-64, 64-bit Mach-O, PE32+).
 Substrate VM is an internal project name for a Native Image technology of GraalVM.

 ## Quick start